 Budget: MEININGER Hotel Bruxelles Gare du Midi

-There you have it, the most comprehensive itinerary for visiting both Bruges and Ghent on a day trip, my favourite places to visit in Belgium.
+There you have it, the most comprehensive itinerary for visiting these two cities in Belgium – My favourite places in the country.
 Is it challenging?
 No!
 Is it doable?
 Yes.
 And was it fun?
 Definitely!

 Still thinking about it?
 Don’t wait any longer and book your guided tour or start planning around, this will be one of the best days around Belgium!